 - It is recommended to use a milder solvent rather than acetone in cleaning your bearings.
 But when there is no other option left, protect yourself by wearing gloves when handling harsh solvents.

 - Popping off shield caps.
 By using the point of an X-acto knife or any thin and tiny object such as a safety pin or paper clip, pry out the bearings’ rubber shield.
-These rubber shields usually come in a black or red color.
+These rubber shields usually come in black or red color.

 - After you have successfully removed the cap, you will see the tiny metal balls known as the ball bearings.